arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/quickstart/blogs/README.md

 Voxxed Days, Vienna, Mar '18 - version 0.6.1

+### Introduction to Kotlin Arrow by Jacob Bass

+[@bassjacob](https://github.com/bassjacob) goes through how Funktionale and Kategory merged into Arrow, consolidating two of the most popular FP libraries in the Kotlin space into one powerhouse.
+The talk is an introduction to some FP concepts, how the libraries work, what features they bring to the table and where you might use them in your code.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/tM2wEI-e80E" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>

+Kotlin Meetup, Sydney, Mar '18 - version 0.6.1

 ### Functional Programming in Kotlin

 An ongoing blog series introducing Functional Programming architectures from scratch